Adrian Leijer: Fulham

 On 2 August 2007, Melbourne Victory confirmed that English Premier League club Fulham had made a bid for the then 21-year-old.
-Leijer accepted and signed a 3-year contract for an undisclosed fee.
+Leijer accepted and signed a three-year contract for an undisclosed fee.

-Leijer consistently played for the Fulham reserve team throughout the 2007–2008 season and was also included in the squads to face both Liverpool and Reading, but stayed on the bench both times.
+Leijer consistently played for the Fulham reserve team throughout the 2007–08 season and was also included in the squads to face both Liverpool and Reading, but stayed on the bench both times.
 Following Adrian's return to Fulham after an unsuccessful Olympic campaign with the Australian U/23's team, Leijer returned without having played any games in the Olympic tournament.
 Whilst tipped by Fulham reserve coach Billy McKinlay to make a greater impact in the first team that season, Adrian missed most of the club's pre-season due to the Olympic tournament and only made the bench once, in a League Cup defeat to Burnley.

 Norwich

-On 2 February 2009, it was announced that Leijer has moved on loan to Norwich City until the end of the 2008–09 season, becoming Norwich City's 40th loan signing since they were relegated in their 2004–2005 season.
+On 2 February 2009, it was announced that Leijer has moved on loan to Norwich City until the end of the 2008–09 season, becoming Norwich City's 40th loan signing since they were relegated in their 2004–05 season.
 This loan spell was mostly unsuccessful for Leijer, since it did not result in him seeing a great deal of first team action.

 Melbourne Victory

 Leijer playing for Melbourne Victory against Brisbane Roar in 2011.

-It was announced that Leijer would return again to Australia during their 2009-10 season, after being re-signed by his former Melbourne Victory for three years.
+It was announced that Leijer would return again to Australia during their 2009–10 season, after being re-signed by his former Melbourne Victory for three years.
 Melbourne had suffered shallow defensive stocks with numerous key players unavailable prior to the announcement.
 After a promising start, slotting straight back in to the side hours after landing, former captain Kevin Muscat commented on his potential to be a key figure in the club.
-In February 2011, Adrian Leijer was appointed the captain of Melbourne Victory.
+In February 2011, Leijer was appointed the captain of Melbourne Victory.
 Leijer was formerly the captain of Melbourne Victory from February 2011 to September 2013.
 On 17 September 2013, Leijer was replaced by Mark Milligan as Melbourne Victory's captain.